ropensci/gendercoder/README.md

 This package is a reflection of cultural context of the package contributors we welcome issues and pull requests to make the package more inclusive and/or suitable for a broader range of cultural contexts.

+# Acknowledgement of Country

+We acknowledge the Wurundjeri people of the Kulin Nation as the custodians of the land on which this package was developed and pay respects to elders past, present and future.